 Keeping your trees healthy comes along with the property management job description.
 Not only do they provide a nice aesthetic for your tenants, but healthy, well cared for trees also pose fewer risks to your property than neglected ones.
 Trees can pose a lot of problems for your property – tree limbs can fall and damage a roof after a storm, can mess with power lines, or can block entrances and exits to your parking lot.
 Tree roots can damage asphalt surfaces and walkways and pose tripping hazards.
 It’s important that you hire a certified arborist to maintain your trees and advise you on when a tree should be removed or replaced.

 7. Engage with your clients

 This one is last, but definitely not least.
 Client engagement is key to maintaining good relationships with your tenants.
 Some landlords or property managers are very hands off – and that can be a plus for some tenants.
-However, we can guarantee you that just about every tenant will want you to be hands on when they’re experiencing an issue or have a complaint.
+However, we can guarantee you that just about every tenant will want you to be hands-on when they’re experiencing an issue or have a complaint.
 Make your tenants aware that you’re easy to reach, and give them plenty of ways to contact you – online, via phone, email, or in person.
-Also consider issuing a survey to your tenants on a yearly basis asking them to evaluate their experiences with you.
+Also, consider issuing a survey to your tenants on a yearly basis asking them to evaluate their experiences with you.

 Do you have any property upkeeping tips?

 We’ve given you our top 7 property upkeeping tips for landlords and property managers – but we want to hear from you, as well.
-Share your tips and tricks of the trade in the comments below!
+Share your property management tips and tricks of the trade in the comments below!
 Universal Site Services is the leading provider of lot sweeping services for any size parking lot or property.